AmrMohamad/PyKanban/README.md

 <img src="./docs/set-columns.png" width="42%" alt="set-columns">

- But, If you enter a hex value in a wrong way, it will ask you again about the values of the stage like that:
+But, If you enter a hex value in the wrong way, it will ask you again about the values of the stage like that:

 <img src="./docs/hex-value-error.png" width="50%" alt="hex-value-error">

-After setting headers/columns/stages name of the table, you can add cards to Stages by asking about number of cards per stage
+After setting the headers/columns/stages name of the table, you can add cards to Stages by asking about the number of cards per stage

 <img src="./docs/ask-about-num-of-cards.png" width="50%" alt="ask-about-num-of-cards">